 Thanks to Nessa and JNE for suggesting our Baby Name of the Day.

-Probably born around 1122, her mother answered to Aénor.
+Her mother answered to Aénor.
 Legend tells that Aenor named her daughter Aliénor from the Latin phrase alia Aenor – the other Aenor.
 Whispered into French and English, it took its current form.

 William the Conqueror’s aunt answered to the name Eleanor a solid century before these events.